 - The impact of social media (15.3 per cent)

 - Need for improved measurement standards (12.2 per cent)

 - Handling fast-moving crises better (11.9 per cent)

 Not many surprises there but these results are skewed by the older age of senior PR leaders surveyed.
 76 per cent of respondents were more than 36 years old.
 It’s the opinions of the next generation that are fascinating.
-The Plank Center’s news release
+The Plank Center’s news release said:

 “The headline here is that current leaders may be reading too many of their own press clips.
 The most striking divides in the survey are the gaps between older and more experienced professionals and younger practitioners.
 Practitioners take a dimmer view of leadership performance within the PR function, the type and quality of leadership development, and the relative importance of the top issues facing the profession, and it was common for practitioners to rate the performance of the senior PR leader lower than they rated the CEO’s understanding of the role of communications.”